timpark0807/self-taught-swe/Data Structures/Trees.md

 # Trees
 A tree is a data structure composed of nodes.
+- Stores elements heirarchically
 - Each tree has a root node
 - The root node has zero or more child nodes
 - Each child node has zero or more child nodes, and so on.
+- A node with no children are leaves

+## Heirarchical
+Non-Linear data structure withl Above and Below relationships.

 ## Leaf
 A node is called a 'leaf' if it has no children.

 ## Binary Tree
 A binary tree is a tree in which each node has up to two children.

+Each Node contains:
+1. Data
+2. Pointer to left child
+3. Pointer to right child

 ## Binary Search Tree
 A binary search tree is a tree where every nodes left descendents are less than or equal to the current node and every nodes right descendents are greater than or equal to the current node.